thesalmanx/Modular-Crop-Growth-Model-and-Simulation/README.md

 # INTRODUCTION:
 This OOP project, written in Java programming language, aims to simulate the growth of plants using a complex engineering model.
-The project's goal is to understand the various factors that influence plant growth and develop a simulation model to mimic the same.
-The project does not have an absolute solution as the growth of plants is a complex phenomenon that is influenced by many variables.
+The project's goal is to understand the various factors that influence plant growth and develop a simulation model.
 # Flowchart:
 <img width="535" alt="image" src="https://github.com/user-attachments/assets/1a83fffd-2f84-418f-86c0-31cad9b848b9" />